raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 - We'll only process strings when converting to RPN.
 It'll be up to the eventual evaluator to know that the string `'3'` is actually the number 3.
 - We aren't going to allow whitespace. `1 + 1` will fail, `1+1` will not.

-We'll also paramaterize the definitions for operators.
-This will allow us to reuse our evaluator for regular expressions simply by changing the oeprator definitions.
+We'll also parameterize the definitions for operators.
+This will allow us to reuse our evaluator for regular expressions simply by changing the operator definitions.

 ---